 Sensing that this might not have been the right thing to do, I said, "Well, for just a couple of blocks."

 "Well, if you had gone any farther," he said, "you would have cracked the block and needed a new engine."

 "Really?"
 I asked.
 Then, to further prove my ignorance of anything automotive, I said, "I thought the cold weather would be enough to keep the engine cooled."

 The man just shook his head in disbelief, as he filled my radiator and gas tank and got the other chain installed.

-The attendant just grunted, as he turned and walked toward his tiny office, slowly shaking his head all the way.
+"Yes, sir!"
+I replied.
+"I will be extra careful and take no chances of any kind!"
+The attendant just grunted, as he turned and walked toward his tiny office, shaking his head all the way.

 Well, I made it back to Pasadena without any further damage to the car, but I narrowly missed a head-on collision on the way.

 The road back down the mountain was wet, but I encountered no snow or ice.
-And the chains made it possible for me to negotiate it all with a minimum amount of trouble.
+And the chains made it possible for me to negotiate it with a minimum amount of trouble.